RonaldAllanRivera/aws_ecommerce/README.md

 ## 9. Testing Strategy

-Testing approach (current status: Catalog and Checkout backend tests implemented; frontend and CI tests are planned):
+Testing approach (Catalog and Checkout backend tests implemented; frontend and CI test automation are outside the scope of this assignment but can be added later):

 - **Backend (each Laravel service)**
   - Unit tests for core domain logic (pricing, inventory checks, order creation, email triggers).